morgannash1/water_wells_project/README.md

 The following are the columns kept for modeling:
 **status_group, amount_tsh, gps_height, longitude, latitude, region, population, public_meeting, scheme_management, permit, construction_year, extraction_type_class, management_group, payment_type, quantity, source_type, waterpoint_type_group**

+My primary goal during the next part of data preparation was to prevent data leakage.
+I followed a series of careful steps to ensure my process was ethical and my model's evaluation was reliable.

+First, I handled my target variable.
+I converted the status_group column into a binary classification problem by encoding 'functional' as 1 and 'needs repair' as 0.

+With the target ready, I performed a train-test split on my entire dataset, setting aside a portion of the data for final model evaluation.
+This guaranteed that all subsequent preprocessing steps would be performed exclusively on the training data.

+Next, I addressed missing values and outliers.
+I used imputation to fill in the missing gps_height, population, and construction_year data.
+I also handled outliers in my numerical columns to ensure they would not negatively influence my model's performance.

+With the numerical data clean, I then prepared my categorical and numerical features for the model.
+I One-Hot-Encoded categorical columns as well as applied a Standard Scaler to normalize values in numerical columns.
+These transformations were applied to the training and test sets independently.

 # Modeling: